alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

-The loop compile to the following code:
+The loop compiles to the following code:

 ```ini
 ...